catalyst-cloud/catalystcloud-docs/source/orchestration/autoscaling.rst

-The Catalyst Cloud Orchestration Service supports **auto-scaling groups** that can be used to **scale out** (increase the size of) or **scale in** (decrease the size of) a group of instances running in a stack.
+The Catalyst Cloud Orchestration Service supports **auto-scaling groups** that can be used to **scale out** (increase the size of) or **scale in** (reduce the size of) a cluster of instances running in a stack.

 .. contents::
     :local: